Hermitian and non-Hermitian topology in active matter: Topological active matter

 where $\Psi$ is the modified velocity potential $\Psi=\sqrt{\rho} \phi$, and the effective vector and scalar potentials are described as

 By assuming $\Psi$ as an effective wave function in fluid, one can construct an analogy to the quantum (anomalous) Hall effect.

-The derived Schr\"{o}dinger-like equation tells us that the steady-state flow plays a role of the effective vector potential, whose vorticity corresponds to the effective (local) magnetic flux that is necessary to realize a counterpart of the quantum (anomalous) Hall effect.
+The derived Schr\"{o}dinger-like equations tell us that the steady-state flow plays a role of the effective vector potential, whose vorticity corresponds to the effective (local) magnetic flux that is necessary to realize a counterpart of the quantum (anomalous) Hall effect.
 Therefore, if the steady-state flow in a phononic system imitates the effective vector potential in quantum (anomalous) Hall systems, such a system should exhibit topological boundary waves.
 One straightforward way of constructing a topological fluid is globally rotating fluid by using circulators or external forces to a container of fluid \cite{Delplace2017,Souslov2019}.
-The global circular motion of fluid induces a net effective magnetic field, and thus the system constructs a fluidic counterpart of the quantum Hall effect.
+The global circular motion of fluid induces a net effective magnetic field.
+Since the nonzero net magnetic field is a key ingredient of the quantum Hall effect (cf.~Sec.~\ref{sec:3b1}), the rotating system constructs a fluidic counterpart of the quantum Hall effect.
 This correspondence can also be understood from the rotating coordinate system; if we consider the rotating coordinate that cancels the rotational motion of fluid, the fluid feels a Coriolis force.
 The Coriolis force acts perpendicularly to the direction of flow, which is the same as a (homogeneous) magnetic force.
 We can thus again assume that the fluid feels the effective magnetic field, and such effective magnetic force leads to the phononic counterpart of the quantum Hall effect.

 Topological fluid has been also realized without a net effective magnetic field by using an analogy to the quantum anomalous Hall effect.
 We note that the quantum anomalous Hall effect also requires the breakdown of the time-reversal symmetry.
 Therefore, purely passive fluids cannot construct a fluid counterpart of the quantum anomalous Hall effect, and one must utilize external driving devices such as circulators \cite{Ding2019}.
-One of the early studies \cite{Yang2015} utilized periodically aligned circulators, where circulators are placed on each lattice point of a triangular lattice,
+One of the early studies \cite{Yang2015} utilized periodically aligned circulators, where circulators are placed on each lattice point of a triangular lattice.
+Then, the engineered vector potential imitates that of Haldane's honeycomb model \cite{Haldane1988} in Fig.~\ref{Haldane_fig}(a) and thus constructs the counterpart of the quantum anomalous Hall effect.